 A monument to a lost love, Coral Castle near Miami is an extraordinary sculpture of 1,100 tons of coral rock created by Latvian Ed Leedskalnin in honour of the woman who stood him up at the altar.
 Ed used only hand tools and no one knows (or saw) how he managed to move and craft the giant rock.

 Visitable?
-Yes, year round.
+Yes, year-round.
 To get yourself in mood before you go, listen to Billy Idol’s ‘Sweet Sixteen’, written as a tribute to Ed’s castle.

 Mont St Michel sits on a tiny peninsula joined to the Normandy coast by a narrow causeway.
 Unusually for a European castle, this magnificent building wasn’t built as a fortress but as a monastery.
 It’s easy to see why — the building’s isolation, ocean position and views of the coast make it a great place for quiet contemplation.

 Visitable?
 Yes, Mont St Michel is open all year round.
-Watch out for the fast rising tide if you cross on foot.
+Watch out for the fast-rising tide if you cross on foot.

 Castle Stalker, sitting in Loch Laich near Oban and completely surrounded by water, is perhaps the quintessential Scottish scene and one you’ll often see on postcards.
-Built in 1446, the four-storey tower changed names several times during clan battles.
+Built in 1446, the four-story tower changed names several times during clan battles.
 Barely accessible at low tide, boat is the easiest way to reach this Scottish fortress.

 Visitable?
 Yes, but only on pre-booked guided tours available during 5 weeks a year.

 Prague Castle is so big it almost dwarfs the Czech capital and dominates any visit to this fascinating city.
 It’s classed as the world’s largest ancient castle and takes up the best part of 70,000 square metres.
-Started in 880, its palaces, defences and religious buildings include a range of architectural styles.
+Started in 880, its palaces, defenses, and religious buildings include a range of architectural styles.

 Visitable?
 It’s open all year.
 Time your visit to see the Changing of the Guard at noon with fanfare and flag raising.